-During the first part of your training as a precision machining apprentice you will learn basic machining and hand fitting skills by through a series of supervised machining tasks, in which you will manufacture of a number of useful engineering tools.
+Precision machining is the manufacturing of components on various machines.
+During the first part of your training as a precision machining apprentice you will learn basic machining and hand fitting skills through a series of supervised machining tasks, in which you will manufacture a number of useful engineering tools.

 You will attend a variety of lectures which will provide you with the knowledge and understanding of the tools and techniques that you will be using.
 It will also give you more information about the materials, manufacturing equipment and processes that you will be following throughout your career.